 WATCHMAKING GRAND PRIX

-CHANEL Watches was awarded at the 13th ceremony of the Grand Prix d’Horlogerie de Genève (GPHG) for the MADEMOISELLE PRIVÉ watch with a "Camélia brodé" dial which was elected best in the "Artistic crafts watch" category.
+CHANEL Watches has been rewarded during the 13th ceremony of the Grand Prix d’Horlogerie de Genève (GPHG), with the MADEMOISELLE PRIVÉ watch, "Camélia brodé" dial.
+The dial was elected best in the "Artistic Crafts Watch" category.

-Since 1924, the House of Lesage has been producing highly elaborate embroidery for the major names in Haute Couture and Ready-to-Wear, requiring long hours of work and a unique "savoir-faire."
+Since 1924, the House of Lesage has been producing highly elaborate embroidery for the major names in Haute Couture and Ready to Wear, requiring long hours of work and a unique "savoir-faire".
 For the first time, the expertise of Lesage has been applied towards the creation of a watch dial.
-Each embroidery created is one of a kind.
-Expressing the gestures of the embroiderer throughout the meticulous process, such is this camellia, Gabrielle Chanel's favorite flower, produced with colored silk threads using the needlepoint-painting technique.
+Each embroidery created is unique.
+Expressing the gestures of the embroiderer throughout this meticulous process, such as this camellia.
+Gabrielle Chanel's favourite flower, elaborated with coloured silk threads using the "needle painting" technique.

-The House of CHANEL is honored by this prize, which salutes the collaboration between the different exceptional "savoir-faire" that have always been at the heart of its creative process.
+The House of CHANEL is honoured by this prize, which salutes the collaboration between the two Houses which highlight the exceptional "savoir-faire" that has always been at the heart of their creative process.